andrewdnolan/thermal-structure/README.md

 # `thermal-structure`

 This repository contains code used to investigate how glacier surges alter glacier thermal structure.
-To investigate this research question we employ a thermomechanically coupled numerical ice-flow model, `Elmer/Ice` in a 2D ($x-z$) configuration.
+In pursuit of our research objectives, we've employed a thermomechanically coupled numerical ice-flow model, `Elmer/Ice` in a 2D ($x-z$) configuration.
+We conduct a suite of experiments ranging from initialization through periodic perturbations to the  basal slip coefficient, mean to mimic observed surges.
 This repository contains code used pre-process the necessary input data, execute and post-process the model runs, and do some plotting and analysis.